andyyeung122/Algorithms/README.md

 List of different algorithms for sorting an array.

-Also includes a heigh balanced tree and a algorithm for searching a binary tree.
+Also includes a height balanced tree and a algorithm for searching a binary tree.